usamoi/VectorChord/README.md

 ```

 ## Limitations
-- Data Type Support: Currently, only the `f32` data type is supported for vectors.
-- Architecture Compatibility: The fast-scan kernel is optimized for x86_64 architectures.
-While it runs on aarch64, performance may be lower.
-- KMeans Clustering: The built-in KMeans clustering is not yet fully optimized and may require substantial memory.
+- KMeans Clustering: The built-in KMeans clustering depends on multi-thread in-memory build and may require substantial memory.
 We strongly recommend using external centroid precomputation for efficient index construction.

 ## License